18. Jesus Rises (from The Passion of Christ: A Gay Vision) by Douglas Blanchard

-A couple of Jesus’ friends met a stranger on the way to a village called Emmaus.
-While they were traveling together, they told the stranger about Jesus: the hopes he stirred in them, his horrific execution, and Mary's unbelievable story that he was still alive.
-Their hearts burned as the stranger reframed it for them, revealing how all things can work together for good.
-They convinced him to stay and have dinner with them in Emmaus.
+Two travelers met a stranger on the way to a village called Emmaus.
+While on the road they told the stranger about Jesus: the hopes he stirred in them, his horrific execution, and Mary’s unbelievable story that he was still alive.
+Their hearts burned as the stranger reframed it for them, putting it in a larger context.
+They convinced him to stay and join them for dinner in Emmaus.
 As the meal began, he blessed the bread and gave it to them.
-It was one of those moments when you suddenly recognize the presence of God.
-The stranger was Jesus!
+It was one of those moments when the presence of God breaks through ordinary life.
+Suddenly they saw: The stranger was Jesus!
 He had been with them all along.
-Sometimes even devout Christians are unable to see God’s image in people who are strangers to them, such as LGBT people or others who have been marginalized.
-Sometimes people are blind to their own sacred worth as incarnations of the divine.
-But at any moment, the grace of an unexpected encounter may open our eyes.
+Sometimes even devout Christians are unable to see God’s image in people who are strangers to them, such as LGBT people or others who have less social status.
+People can also be blind to their own sacred worth.
+But at any moment, the grace of an unexpected encounter can open our eyes.

 21. Jesus Appears to His Friends (from The Passion of Christ: A Gay Vision) by Douglas Blanchard